standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

         ...
 ```

-#### Specifying Must-Support Elements
+#### Specifying MustSupport Elements

-In FHIR, [Must-Support](https://www.hl7.org/fhir/conformance-rules.html#mustSupport) is a boolean flag which allows a profile to indicate that an implementation must be able to process that element in a FHIR instance if it exists.
+In FHIR, [MustSupport](https://www.hl7.org/fhir/conformance-rules.html#mustSupport) is a boolean flag which allows a profile to indicate that an implementation must be able to process that element in a FHIR instance if it exists.

-Must-Support elements are designated with the `MS` tag after the property name.
+MustSupport elements are designated with the `MS` tag after the property name.

-Must-Support elements are not part of the data model, because different elements are important for different use cases.
+MustSupport elements are not part of the data model, because different elements are important for different use cases.
 For example, one use case may require a patient's date of death and another might not, but the data model for date of death should be the same wherever it is used.

 #### Specifying No-Profile Elements